karma4u101/FoBo/README.md

 Planed improvement
 ------------------

-There is a future planed improvement that will add some kind of init parameter setting for the module the benefits
-of this change will be that you will get one place to change the jquery and toolkit versions (in boot) and it will let you use something like the following cleaner (shorter), easier maintainable and version less settings in your templates
+There is a future planed improvement that will add some kind of init parameter setting for the module.
+The benefits of this change will be that you will get one place to change the jquery and toolkit versions (in boot) and it will let you use something like the following cleaner (shorter), easier maintainable and version less settings in your templates